NingAllenXin/Tetris/README.md

 •	If the cursor is inside the falling shape F (in PAUSE mode), F will be changed to one of the shapes different from F and that currently inside “Next shape”, Score = Score - Level  x M. You should use “Point-Inside-Polygon” test algorithm to detect the cursor.

-•	Create a user-friendly interface so that various parameters could be adjusted, using GUI widgets of your choice (e.g. a slider for M), to suit different user groups: o	Constants M, N, and S are individually adjustable. o	The width and height of “Main area” can be adjusted (beyond 10 x 20 squares).调小blocksize o	The size of the square is adjustable (e.g. enlarged for elderly players).
+•	Create a user-friendly interface so that various parameters could be adjusted, using GUI widgets of your choice (e.g. a slider for M), to suit different user groups:

+o	Constants M, N, and S are individually adjustable.

+o	The width and height of “Main area” can be adjusted (beyond 10 x 20 squares).

+o	The size of the square is adjustable (e.g. enlarged for elderly players).